WilliamSimoni/AfkFinder/README.md

 # AfkFinder
-Plugin to handle afk players.
+Plugin to handle AFK players.
+The plugin assumes you have multiple servers running with Bungeecord.
+Of course, you can modify the plugin to make it work for your project.

 ## Configuration tutorial